New Zealand ten-dollar note

-The New Zealand ten-dollar note is a New Zealand banknote.
-It is issued by the Reserve Bank of New Zealand and since 1999 has been a polymer banknote.
+The New Zealand ten-dollar note is a New Zealand banknote issued by the Reserve Bank of New Zealand.
 It was first issued on 10 July 1967 when New Zealand decimalised its currency, changing from the New Zealand pound to the New Zealand dollar.
-The ten-dollar note originally had an image of Queen Elizabeth II on the front; since 1991 it has had an image of suffragist Kate Sheppard.
+All New Zealand dollar notes had a portrait of Queen Elizabeth II on the front, but since 1991 the ten-dollar note was changed to the suffragist Kate Sheppard.
+Originally issued using cotton paper, since 1999 it has been a polymer banknote.

 Design

-There have been seven different series of New Zealand bank notes, and the ten-dollar note was introduced with the third series of bank note.
+There have been seven series of New Zealand banknotes.
+The first two series used the New Zealand pound, and the ten-dollar note was introduced with the third series.

 Third series (1967–1981)

-The first ten-dollar notes were issued alongside the first one-dollar, two-dollar, five-dollar, twenty-dollar, and one-hundred-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
-They were made of cotton-based paper.
+The first dollar notes were issued with the introduction of the New Zealand dollar on 10 July 1967, replacing their pound note predecessors at the rate of two dollars to the pound.
+They were made using cotton-based paper, and the ten-dollar notes used the same blue colour as the five-pound note it replaced, to aid cash-handling during the transition.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The ten-dollar note had a blue background.
 On the back was a kea (a New Zealand parrot).
 The kea was perched on a mountain lily, which had large waxy flowers.

 Fourth series (1982–1993)

 In late 1981 the Reserve Bank switched to a different printer which meant that new printing plates had to be made.
-The only changes with this series were minor drawing changes and an update to the portrait of Elizabeth II.
+The only changes with this series were minor drawing changes and a new portrait of Elizabeth II.